stormpath/express-stormpath/docs/source/configure_angular.rst

 Configure the Angular App
 --------------------------------

-There are a few things we need to setup before we can get build the rest of the application.
-We need to add the Stormpath modules as dependencies of our appliaion, and we need to configure some of the magic that will happen with the UI Router module.
+There are a few things we need to setup before we can build the rest of the application.
+We need to add the Stormpath modules as dependencies of our application, and we need to configure some of the magic that will happen with the `UI Router`_ module.

 Add Stormpath to the Agnular Application
 ==========================================